biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 ## Inherit from `LayoutBuilder<T>`

-Thus far the `LayoutBuilder<T>` has been used as an instance utilising the *convention based* registration pattern for the builder.
+Thus far the `LayoutBuilder<T>` has been used as an instance utilizing the *convention based* registration pattern for the builder.

 By inheriting from `LayoutBuilder<T>` and using the `typed` overload of the `DetailViewLayoutBuilderAttribute` it is possible to reduce additional noise from the syntax.
-To do this it is necessary to inherit from the `LayoutBuilder<T>` class and change the registration as illustrated below.
+This is achieved by inheriting from the `LayoutBuilder<T>` class and changing the registration as shown below.

 <<< @/guide/samples/layout-builders-advanced/BuilderInherit.cs